 Except as noted below, all public and charter school students in Grades 3-8 must take all State assessments administered for their grade level.
 This includes students who have been retained in these grades.
 The birth dates of ungraded students with disabilities should be used to determine who must be tested and which grade-level test they will take (see Appendix VI).
-Nonpublic schools are also encouraged to participate and are to follow the same guidelines for each grade-level test they are administering.
+Religious and Independent schools are also encouraged to participate and are to follow the same guidelines for each grade-level test they are administering.
 When determining which students will participate in these tests, be sure to consider students who attend programs operated by the Boards of Cooperative Educational Services (BOCES) as well as any other programs located outside the district.

 - Students with Disabilities.
 The Committee on Special Education (CSE) must decide for each student, on a case-by-case basis, whether the student will participate in the general State assessment or in the New York State Alternate Assessment (NYSAA) for students with severe disabilities.
 The CSE's decision must be documented on the student's IEP.
-The criteria that the CSE must use to determine eligibility for the NYSAA are available at the web site http://www.p12.nysed.gov/assessment/nysaa/.
+The criteria that the CSE must use to determine eligibility for the NYSAA are available on the Department's website.
 The Grade 4 Elementary-Level Science Test answer sheets for students participating in the NYSAA should be coded as eligible for the Alternate Assessment. - Medically Excused.
 A student may be medically excused from testing if documentation from a medical practitioner is obtained and kept on file at the school, indicating that the student is too incapacitated to test at the school, at home, or in a medical setting.
 When reporting assessment data to the Department for a student who is medically excused, the principal must report the student's results with an Assessment Standard Achievement Code of "93" in SIRS.

-The provisions of the No Child Left Behind Act (NCLB) do not permit any exemption of English Language Learners from the Grade 4 Elementary-Level Science Test.
-All English Language Learners in Grade 4 must take the Grade 4 Elementary-Level Science Test.
+All English Language Learners/Multilingual Learners in Grade 4 must take the Grade 4 Elementary-Level Science Test.
 This test is available in Chinese (Traditional), Haitian Creole, and Spanish.
 Information about administering these translated editions is included on page 15 under "Test Materials."
-The test can be translated orally into other languages for those English Language Learners whose first language is one for which a written translation is not available from the Department.
-Schools are permitted to offer English Language Learners specific testing accommodations when taking State tests to ensure valid and reliable test results (see page 5).
+The test can be translated orally into other languages for those English Language Learners/Multilingual Learners whose first language is one for which a written translation is not available from the Department.
+Schools are permitted to offer English Language Learners/Multilingual Learners specific testing accommodations when taking State tests to ensure valid and reliable test results (see page 5).